 - Airgigs

 Here is where the pros are.
-Prices are higher and projects are generally better – but the competition is higher to.
+Prices are higher, and projects are generally better – but the competition is higher too.
 Be very careful to be as professional as possible in building your profile.

 - Soundbetter

-Similar to Air gigs here you will get higher payments and lots of competition.
-The main thing that separates boys from men here is your already existing credits.
-With the right approach however you can succeed in having regular work and 2-3 “big” budget projects per month.
+Like Air G gigs, you will get higher payments and lots of competition here.
+The main thing that separates boys from men here is your existing credits.
+With the right approach, however, you can succeed in having regular work and 2-3 “big” budget projects per month.

 - Upwork

-Not usually recommended for musicians, but you do get some nice offers especially for creating business oriented content as in music for videos, ads, podcasts and also quite a lot of audio editing work.
+Not usually recommended for musicians, but you get some nice offers, especially for creating business-oriented content such as music for videos, ads, podcasts, and quite a lot of audio editing work.

-There are other platforms worth checking out, but the idea is generally the same regarding building the profile and finding work.
+Other platforms are worth checking out, but the idea is generally the same regarding building the profile and finding work.

 – Acquire some necessary digital skills